Catalog • 2012-2013

 For information, contact Dr. Kerrie Baker, Chair of the Psychology Department

 The Applied Psychology major is for those students enrolled in the School of Adult and Graduate Education (SAGE) at Cedar Crest College.
 This major is similar, in terms of its mission, to the Psychology major offered to traditional students during the day program at Cedar Crest College.
 However, this major provides more flexibility in the course requirements.
 Also, many of the courses are offered in the evening in accelerated 7-week sessions via online or hybrid course formats.
 According to the United States government, the demand for those trained in the field of psychology will increase over the next decade.
-An Applied Psychology college degree opens the door to one of the most challenging and rewarding professional fields today.
-Psychology students learn the necessary skills to assist people by improving their mental health.
-They also gain knowledge and abilities that are valued in many other disciplines, such as education, social work, criminal justice, business, and politics.
+An Bachelor of Arts in Applied Psychology opens the door to one of the most challenging and rewarding professional fields today.
+Psychology students learn the skills they will need in order to be successful, and will also gain knowledge and abilities that are valued in many other disciplines, such as education, social work, criminal justice, business, and politics.

 Program Mission Statement

 The mission of the Applied Psychology program mirrors the College’s mission statement and broad principles.
 The Applied Psychology Major is designed to provide the knowledge and skills related to the scientific study of human and animal behavior, thoughts, and emotions.
 In keeping with Cedar Crest’s liberal arts tradition, the Applied Psychology Major emphasizes developing students’ critical thinking ability, communication skills, awareness of ethical and global issues, and the development of their personal value systems.
 The Major requires rigorous academic engagement and scholarship and facilitates students’ connections between psychology and the liberal arts.